|Pipeline||Discovery||Pre-clinical Studies||Phase Ⅰ Studies||Phase Ⅱ Studies||Phase Ⅲ Studies||NDA / BLA||Market|

 Ibalizumab Intravenous Push

 TaiMed continues to work towards providing additional options for patients and healthcare professionals following the launch of ibalizumab intravenous (i.v.) infusion.
 A Phase 3 clinical trial investigating the i.v. push route of administration was initiated in 2019.
-After completion of the trial, a label extension application will be submitted to U.S. FDA to include i.v. push as an additional route of administration.
+After completion of the trial, a label extension application has been submitted to U.S. FDA to include i.v. push as an additional route of administration.

 The same formulation is used for both ibalizumab i.v. infusion and i.v. push.
 The i.v. push route of administration will inject undiluted ibalizumab via intravenous and provide a fast and convenient dosing option.